(CNN) — We asked for your recommendations for New Orleans' very best dishes.

 For a more unusual, sucré salé treat, head to Green Goddess.
 "The standout, not-to-be-missed creation I'm crazy about is the bacon sundae," said Lynn Chen of Los Angeles.
 She tucked into this concoction -- pecan praline ice cream drizzled with bacon caramel sauce, topped with Applewood bacon and whipped cream -- instead of cake on her 35th birthday.

 And of course bananas Foster, bread pudding and pralines are well-loved New Orleans standards.
-See the gallery above for recommendations on where to indulge in those.

 Breaking away from the local standards